suffolklibraries/lgc/content/collections/events/springboard-29-04.md

     content:
       -
         type: text
-        text: 'If you are unsure about coming along, you are welcome to book a taster session by getting in touch.'
+        text: 'If you are unsure about coming along, you are welcome to book a taster session by getting in touch on ' -
+        type: text
+        marks:
+          -
+            type: link
+            attrs:
+              href: 'tel:01473295230'
+              rel: null
+              target: null
+              title: null
+        text: '01473 295230'
+      -
+        type: text
+        text: .
   -
     type: paragraph
     attrs: